 Google Arts & Culture is a site that provides free access to images of artworks and cultural artifacts.
 Its home page is here.
 Here are several ways to browse this site:

 Many art museums, but not all, provide high-resolution pictures of artworks in their collections.
 Here is a list (from Wikipedia) of museums that have large collections of Asian art.
 For each museum, go to that museum's official website to view items in its collection.

 After you have selected an artwork that you'd like to write about, the next step is to find basic background information about the context of the artwork.
 For example, you might look for background information about the artist, or about an art movement that the work is part of, or about the time and place in which the artwork was created, or about the art medium.

 Don't cite background information.
 Instead, read it and take notes, and use those notes to find sources you can cite.
 (The reason why you shouldn't cite background information is that it merely repeats information from other sources.
 It's better to go back to the original source, instead of trusting a summary.)

-Start with Quest.
+To find scholarly sources through Simpson Library, start with Quest.
 Quest searches the physical contents of the library and most of the electronic databases, all at the same time.